jainilrajwaniya/product/README.md

 <p align="center"><a href="#" target="_blank">Hola!</a></p>

-## About Product
+## About Product Setup

+- Take clone from git hub repo
+- In root folder, execute "composer install"
+- Create Database and updat the name in .evn file
+- Run "php artisan migrate" to make DB tables structure
+- Execute "php artisan upload-products" manually so that you can populate the DB tables
+- You can now start calling apis, given in "routes/api.php".

-Product is a api application. nelow are the response of all the given requirements one by one:-
+Below are the response of all the given requirements one by one:-

 ## 1. Scheduled Data Fetching: Set up Laravel task scheduler for data fetching every 2 hours.